paralllax/hacker-blog/_posts/2020-09-03-RPM-basics.md

 BDB5105 Verification of Packages succeeded.
 ```

-If `Packages` is broken, and absolutely nothing else you know of is working, and it's all messed up, take a backup, build it from scratch, recover, reimport, verify.
+Another scenario.
+You have tried the above steps, but instead of verification succeeding, `Packages` is still broken, and absolutely nothing else you know of is working.
+'Packages' is the master package metadata file.
+You will need to take a backup, rebuild the rpmdb from scratch, recover, reimport, and then verify.
 Then CHECK if rpm/yum are OK.
 If not, see below.

 ```
 [root@tartarus ~]# /usr/lib/rpm/rpmdb_verify /var/lib/rpm/Packages